Adventure First Aid

 - Promoting marketing and advertising our products and services

-- Updating customers and individuals with relevant information and changes with regard to courses and qualifications
+- Updating customers and individuals with relevant information and changes concerning courses and qualifications

 - Updating customers and individuals with health advice and information

-- Updating customers and details with regard to safety notices, product recalls and regulatory changes
+- Updating customers and details about safety notices, product recalls and regulatory changes

 - Sending tailored and relevant promotional communications